 Photograph by John Mackie

-Iona Lee is a writer of poetry and non-fiction, an artist, music-maker and spoken-word performer from Edinburgh.
-She has been a prominent member of Scotland's live poetry scene for almost ten years, appearing on radio and television, and reading her work in venues and on festival stages all over the UK and Europe, including Glastonbury, The Verb, and the Edinburgh International Book Festival.
-She is a recurring cast member on BBC Radio Scotland and Radio 4's political discussion podcast, Tricky.
+Iona Lee is a poet and writer of non-fiction, an artist, music-maker, storyteller and spoken-word performer from Edinburgh.
+She has been a prominent member of Scotland's live poetry scene for ten years, appearing on radio (The Verb, The Digital Human) and television (The Big Scottish Book Club), and has performed in venues and on festival stages all over the UK and Europe (Glastonbury, The Albert Hall, Transpoesie, the Edinburgh International Book Festival.)

-Iona has been published extensively, in newspapers, anthologies and journals, with poetry appearing in the likes of Hatchett publishing's Poems for A Green and Blue Planet, the Scotsman and Gutter Magazine, and with essays and articles in Bella Caledonia, the Skinny and a recent anthology of contemporary writings on witchcraft - The Modern Craft.
+Poems for A Green and Blue Planet, and has had essays and articles published in Bella Caledonia, the Skinny and a recent anthology of contemporary writings on witchcraft - The Modern Craft.

-Iona is the front woman of a band called Acolyte, who's single The Black Cat was BBC Radio Scotland's single of the week in 2021.
-And alongside DJ and sound healer Nikki Kent, Iona organises Wax Lyrical, an evening of spontaneous poetic and musical collaboration.
+Iona is the front woman of the poetry-psyche ensemble Acolyte, who's single, The Black Cat, was BBC Radio Scotland's single of the week in 2021.
+In 2023, Acolyte received support from Help Musicians UK.
+Alongside DJ and sound healer Nikki Kent, Iona organises and hosts Wax Lyrical, an evening of spontaneous poetic and musical collaboration, appearing at the likes of Hidden Door Festival and

-Iona has a degree in illustration from the Glasgow School of Art and an MFA in Art & Philosophy.
-Her pamphlet (Polygon, 2018) was shortlisted for a Saltire Award and in 2022 her upcoming debut collection, Isle, was shortlisted for an Edwin Morgan Poetry Award.
-In 2022, Iona was also included in Young Women Scotland's 30 Under 30 list.
+Iona has a BA in illustration from the Glasgow School of Art and a first class MFA in Art & Philosophy from DJCAD.
+Her pamphlet (Polygon, 2018) was shortlisted for a Saltire Award, and in 2022 her upcoming debut collection, Anamnesis, was shortlisted for the Edwin Morgan Poetry Award.
+In 2022, Iona was included in Young Women Scotland's 30 Under 30 list.

 .
 Scottish Slam Champion, 2016